-Chelsea Women v Reading Women
+Chelsea put five past Reading to go back to top

 Post update

-Faye Bryson (Reading Women) wins a free kick in the defensive half.

-Erin Cuthbert (Chelsea Women) wins a free kick in the defensive half.
+Maren Mjelde (Chelsea Women) wins a free kick in the defensive half.

 Post update